thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 {{HTTP-MESSAGE-SIGNATURES}} defines components to be signed.

-Automated agents SHOULD include the following component:
+Agents MUST include the following component:

 `@authority`
 : as defined in {{Section 2.2.1 of HTTP-MESSAGE-SIGNATURES}}

-Automated agents SHOULD include the following `@signature-params` as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURES}}
+Agents MUST include the following `@signature-params` as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURES}}

 `created`
 : as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURES}}